usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `4b95a971bf3c0557ff7d6877ab6ff003`
-- :material-text: **Run description:** Use UIUC NER tool, http://l2r.cs.uiuc.edu/~cogcomp/software.php Use Document language model to ranking entities generated by UIUC NER tool; NER tool is used as external resouce, Google is used to find homepages of entities.
+- :material-text: **Run description:** Use Document language model to ranking entities generated by UIUC NER tool; NER tool is used as external resouce, Google is used to find homepages of entities.

 ---
 #### PRIS1